Merle from The Vision of Escaflowne

 The brown markings on the tail were made and attached the same way as the markings on the dress.
 I ironed them on after the tail was complete to ensure they all lined up evenly the way I wanted them to.
 The white fur at the tip of tall was hand-sewed on.

-The ears were made out of multiple layers of fabric and felt stuck together using head-and-bond.
-I made a few test ears before I found a size of ear I liked and that covered my own ears.
-It also took a few test ears to find a thickness of ear that stood out on its own without looking too silly.
+The ears were made out of multiple layers of fabric and felt stuck together using heat-and-bond.
+I made a few test ears before I found a size of ear I liked.

 Here are some before and after photos of the sandals that I hope will help explain what I did to make them:

 The night before I wore this costume for the first time, I decided to make a matching bag so I didn't have to carry a purse around with me at cons.
 I made a simply draw-string bag with the same yellow fabric I used for the dress.
-I decided to make the bottom of the bag a circle because I felt this was the kind of bag I could see Merle actually carrying around.
+The bottom of the bag keeps its shape due to a margarine lid, and the cording is actually shoelaces.

 I really enjoy making "simple" costumes and taking my time with them so this was a fun project for me.
 I felt it provided me with many challenges, especially since I decided to make sandals for the first time and make the pendant from scratch.